-As a mechanism for resolving employment problems, mediation has been around since the late eighteen hundreds.
-The Industrial Conciliation and Arbitration Act 1894 was amended in 1908 to introduce a mediation process similar to the current model.
+Mediation has been used to resolve employment disputes since the late 1800s.
+The Industrial Conciliation and Arbitration Act 1894 was amended in 1908 to introduce a process similar to the modern model.

-The present specialist mediation service is provided by the Ministry of Business, Innovation and Employment (formerly the Department of Labour) ("the Ministry") pursuant to the Employment Relations Act 2000 (ERA).
+The present specialist mediation service is provided by the Ministry of Business, Innovation and Employment (the Ministry) pursuant to the Employment Relations Act 2000 (ERA).
 One of the objects of the ERA is to build productive employment relationships through the promotion of mutual trust and confidence in all aspects of the employment environment and employment relationships by promoting mediation as the primary problem-solving mechanism.